sanjar-notes/compilers/README.md

-# text_and_computation
+# compilers
-My understanding of text, computing of text, compilers, AI tools
+My understanding of compilers, compilation, their internals and using them